openservicemesh/osm-docs/content/en/docs/getting_started/traffic_split.md

 _Note: The root service is a Kubernetes service whose selector needs to match the pods backing the leaf services.
 In this demo, the root service `bookstore` has the selector `app:bookstore`, which matches both the labels `app:bookstore,version:v1` and `app:bookstore,version=v2` on the `bookstore (v1)` and `bookstore-v2` deployments respectively.
 The root service can be referred to in the SMI Traffic Split resource as the name of the service with or without the `.<namespace>.svc.cluster.local` suffix._

-The count for the books sold from the `bookstore-v2` browser window should remain at 0.
-This is because the current traffic split policy is currently weighted 100 for `bookstore` in addition to the fact that `bookbuyer` is sending traffic to the `bookstore` service and no application is sending requests to the `bookstore-v2` service.
+The count for the books sold from the `bookstore-v2` browser window should stop incrementing.
+This is because the current traffic split policy is weighted 100 for `bookstore-v1` which exludes pods backing the `bookstore-v2` service.
 You can verify the traffic split policy by running the following and viewing the **Backends** properties:

 ```bash
 kubectl describe trafficsplit bookstore-split -n bookstore